Skip to Content

 Single Web Page

-Enter the URL of a single web page you wish to scrape.
-This option extracts content from one specific page, perfect for importing individual articles, documentation pages, or landing pages.
+Enter the URL of a single web page you want to scrape.
+This option pulls content from one specific page, perfect for importing individual articles, documentation pages, or landing pages.

 Best for: One-off pages, specific articles, documentation pages